 Question: Are the events described in verses 40-45 a repeat of the events described in verses 31-36?Answer: The horrible scenes from verses 31-36 outline religious-related events of the Middle Ages (as already established in Daniel's other parallel prophecies): the church-state union, persecution of God's people and blasphemous actions.
 When just reading through verses 40-45 literally, there is no language that sounds like a repeating of those types of events.
-Rather, it seems to describe more of a straight forward war similar to the many other descriptions of battling nations in the chapter.
+Rather, it describes a straight-forward war similar to the many other descriptions of battling nations in the chapter.

 We know from other prophecies that there will be a church-state union set up by the Protestant USA just prior to the second coming of Jesus ("Image of the Beast" - Revelation 13) that resembles the church-state union set up by papal Europe during the Middle Ages (verses 31-36).
 But, this fact does not force verses 40-45 to focus on that particular event above any others.
-Interestingly, these verses do reveal the identity of the main end-time power behind that event, the English tribe (eventually led by the USA), by pointing to the political power behind the establishment and continuance of the state of Israel.
+Interestingly, verses 40-45 do reveal the identity of the main end-time power behind that event (image of the beast), the English tribe (eventually led by the USA), by pointing to the political power behind the establishment and continuance of the capital in Jerusalem.

-Question: Since prophecies are parallel, and the papacy's wound is healed during the time of the end, shouldn't the King of the North in Daniel 11:40-45 represent the papacy?Answer: The principles of parallelism and "repeat and enlarge" are central to Bible prophecy.
+Question: Since prophecies are parallel, and the papacy's wound is healed during the time of the end (see Rev. 13), shouldn't the King of the North in Daniel 11:40-45 represent the papacy?Answer: The principles of parallelism and "repeat and enlarge" are central to Bible prophecy.
 However, this parallelism is in no way forfeited by seeing verses 40-45 fulfilled by the end-time state powers (divided Rome) instead of one of the end-time church powers (papacy).
-Note that the 10 toes and 10 horns on the beast (divided Rome) exist to the Second Coming of Jesus and would make sense as a parallel to the KON and KOS.
+Note that the 10 toes and 10 horns on the beast (divided Rome) exist to the Second Coming of Jesus and make sense as a parallel to the KON and KOS.
 Plus, the KON and KOS were identified in the realm of Greece as two of its four divisions, so it also makes sense that the KON and KOS in the realm of Rome would also be identified as two of its divisions.
 Also, Daniel provides clues to interpreting his own prophecy, and there is nothing in Daniel's other prophecies to indicate a healing of the papal wound.

-Question: Isn't there both a literal and spiritual/symbolic interpretation to Daniel 11:40-45?Answer: With the plain, literal language of chapter 11, the story just continues on through the chapter in the same manner from start to finish.
-There is no indication to treat verses 40-45 differently from the rest of the chapter.
+Question: Isn't there both a literal and spiritual/symbolic interpretation to Daniel 11?Answer: With the plain, literal language of chapter 11, the story just continues on through the chapter in the same manner from start to finish.
+There is no indication to treat later verses differently from the rest of the chapter.
 When Jesus transferred the care of His people from the nation of Israel to the Christian church after the cross, the powers that rule over His people continue to be literal.
-Daniel's previous prophecies continued through this transition in the same way, outlining the powers that rule over God's people to the end of time.
+Daniel's previous prophecies continued through this transition in the same way, outlining the literal powers that rule over God's church to the end of time.

 Question: Doesn't the language of verses 44 ("destroy", "make away many") indicate the King of the North persecutes God's people?Answer: Daniel 11:40-45 is simply continuing the pattern of chapter 11 to bring attention to major events/wars and key historical figures along the parallel timeline.
 The king goes out and destroys many, just like kings from previous passages in chapter 11.
 This doesn't necessarily mean the destruction is referring to God's people.

 Question: Do the "tidings out of the east...and north" symbolize the loud cry of the angel in Revelation 18?Answer: Since no symbolic language is indicated, the "tidings" would not be symbolic.
-The literal language used indicates that news or information is heard by the King of the North (English tribe - Britain) that originates from a place to the east (Japan) and north (Germany-Russia Agreement) of his location.
+The literal language used indicates that news or information is heard by the King of the North that originates from a place to the east and north of his location.

 Question: Are these last verses in Daniel 11 part of the last warning message to the world (present truth)?Answer: Yes.
 The last warning message to the world is the 3 Angels' Messages (including the loud cry as they are expounded - Rev. 18).
 The message focuses on true vs. false worship and the resulting mark of the beast vs. seal of God.
 The power that causes the mark of the beast to be given is the end-time power in Revelation that sets up the "image of the beast" and forms the church-state union of Babylon, which is the same power behind the KON's capitol currently planted in Jerusalem (Dan.
 11:45).
 This very power is a major component of the subject of the 3 Angels' Messages...
 "Present Truth".
 Dan.
 11:40-45 provides another piece of identification of the end-time power that causes the mark of the beast to be given.

 Question: Does the prophecy need to be fulfilled exactly in every detail?Answer: Yes.
 All prophecies are fulfilled according to every specification.
 The Bible doesn't waste any words.
-This view of Dan.
-11:40-45 is very striking in the straight-forward exactness of its fulfillment of every detail.
+The interpretation should be very striking in the straight-forward exactness of its fulfillment of every detail.